Best Selenium Alternatives you should try:

 Drawbacks of Selenium:

-There are few disadvantages of Selenium automation testing tool.
+There are few disadvantages of the Selenium automation testing tool.

 - Using Selenium one can test only the web applications.
 It is not suitable to test desktop or mobile or any standalone applications.